relic-yuexi/AgentCourt/README.md

 </h1>

 ## Demonstration GIF
-This animated image provides a visual representation of the simulated courtroom environment.

 ![Simulated Courtroom Dynamics](AgentCourt.gif)

 The above GIF demonstrates the adversarial evolution of lawyer agents in a simulated court setting.